0xZ0F/Z0FCourse_ReverseEngineering/README.md

 I use some technical lingo and abbreviations.
 If you forget what they mean, or don't know what they mean, go to [Lingo.md](Lingo.md).

+## Why I Made This Course
+Reversing is made so much harder because of the lack of resources to learn it.
+Most content is outdated, overpriced, hard to follow, or low quality.
+I found it hard to get into reversing because of the following issues as well as others.

 <a name="contact"></a>
 ## Contact/Stay Updated:
 Follow me on Twitter [@0xZ0F](https://twitter.com/0xZ0F)!